sln-dns/RL-env/tasks/stable_numerics/prompt.md

    - Requirements:
      - Must not produce NaN/Inf on extreme inputs (|x| up to ~1000, identical or near-identical values, long vectors up to 4096 dimensions).
      - Must match high-precision reference (float64) accuracy: rtol≤1e-3, atol≤1e-4 for float32; rtol≤1e-2, atol≤1e-3 for float16.
-     - Multiple stable approaches are acceptable: subtracting x.max(axis=...), using logsumexp, or any equivalent transformation.
+     - Multiple stable approaches are acceptable.

 2. **`cross_entropy(logits: np.ndarray, target_idx: np.ndarray | int) -> np.ndarray | float`**
    - Input: logits as 1D or 2D array (batch, dim); target as int (for 1D logits) or 1D array of indices (for 2D logits).
    - Requirements:
-     - Must compute CE through log-domain (or equivalently stable method).
+     - Must avoid numerical overflow and ubderflow.
      - Same accuracy tolerances and no NaN/Inf as above.
      - For 2D logits, you may return either a scalar (averaged over batch) or an array (per-sample losses).
 The grader accepts both.